MicrosoftLearning/mslearn-postgresql/Instructions/Labs/7-exercise-configure-system-parameter-explore-metadata.md

 1. In the Azure portal, navigate to your Azure Database for PostgreSQL flexible server.
 Check the server is started.
 If necessary, start the server.
 1. Open Azure Data Studio.
-1. Either navigate to the folder with your exercise script files, or download the **Lab9_vacuum.sql** from [PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgres).
+1. Either navigate to the folder with your exercise script files, or download the **Lab7_vacuum.sql** from [MSLearn PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql/Allfiles/Labs/07).
-1. Select File, **Open File**, and select **Lab9_vacuum.sql**.Connect to your Azure Database for PostgreSQL flexible server.
+1. Select File, **Open File**, and select **Lab7_vacuum.sql**.Connect to your Azure Database for PostgreSQL flexible server.
 1. Highlight and run the section **Check zoodb database is selected**.
 If necessary, make zoodb the current database using the drop-down list.
 1. Highlight and run the section **Display dead tuples**.
 This query displays the number of dead and live tuples in the database.
 Make a note of the number of dead tuples.
 1. Highlight and run the section **Change weight** several times.
 This query updates the weight column for all the animals.